Files / United States

 Document Introduction

-The core of the report lies in its in-depth deconstruction of the entire process of this capture operation, whose codename remains unknown.
-The analysis defines it as a "multi-dimensional, integrated, and precise strike" operation, breaking it down into four key steps: First, the use of F-35B stealth fighter jets and cruise missiles to conduct a preemptive airstrike, paralyzing key air defense nodes (such as Fuerte Tiuna military base and La Carlota Air Base) and command communications in and around the Venezuelan capital, securing absolute air superiority.
-Second, amidst the chaos created by the airstrike, the "Delta Force" unit under the Joint Special Operations Command, aboard stealth-modified helicopters, conducted secret infiltration and air assault.
-Third, ground assault teams executed a multi-directional, three-dimensional assault on the target building, quickly subduing Maduro's guard force after brief firefights and capturing the targets alive.
-Fourth, emergency evacuation via helicopters along the original route.
+The core of the report lies in its in-depth deconstruction of the entire process of this capture operation, whose codename remains undisclosed.
+The analysis defines it as a multi-dimensional, integrated, and precision strike operation, breaking it down into four key steps: First, the use of F-35B stealth fighter jets and cruise missiles to conduct preemptive airstrikes, paralyzing key air defense nodes (such as Fuerte Tiuna military base and La Carlota Air Base) and command communications in and around the capital, securing absolute air superiority.
+Second, amidst the chaos created by the airstrikes, Delta Force operatives under the Joint Special Operations Command, aboard stealth-modified helicopters, executed covert infiltration and air assault landings.
+Third, ground assault teams launched a multi-directional, three-dimensional assault on the target building, quickly subduing Maduro's guard detail after brief firefights and capturing the targets alive.
+Fourth, emergency exfiltration via helicopters along the original route.
 The entire process, from the first explosion to personnel extraction, took less than 30 minutes, demonstrating extremely high precision and efficiency.

 This report is based on public reports and intelligence analysis available on and before January 3, 2026.
-It aims to provide researchers and policy analysts in relevant fields with an in-depth, structured assessment of this significant geopolitical and military event.
+It aims to provide researchers and policy analysts in related fields with an in-depth, structured assessment of this significant geopolitical and military event.